Through 2014, exceptions to federal tax laws allow some homeowners to escape additional tax liability when going through foreclosure.

 - Is the foreclosure occurring on your principal residence?

 - Is your mortgage debt restricted to the purchase and improvement of your home?

 If you answered “yes” to both, you’ll face no additional tax burden, says Linda Goold, tax counsel for the National Association of Realtors.
 A summer home on the beach is still subject to taxes.
 So is that refinancing you might have undertaken to pay for your daughter’s wedding.

-The act has been extended through the end of 2013.
+The act was extended through the end of 2014.
 If you think you will be facing foreclosure in the near future, or if you are considering “short selling” your home for less than your mortgage balance, Goold says, “You jolly well better get your transaction under way as quickly as you possibly can” because processing such transactions can take months.

 Goold says there is another, lesser-known exception.
 The reason it is lesser known, perhaps, is that it is hard to take advantage of.
 In some circumstances, your bank may be willing to restructure your loan to reduce the principal.
 The government does not consider this taxable debt forgiveness, and it may just allow you to keep your home.